 Structure for extraction

-RAG systems slice pages into passages (chunks) before retrieval—and the boundaries are often arbitrary.
+RAG systems slice pages into passages (chunks) before retrieval, and the boundaries are often arbitrary.
 A passage that starts with "This approach..." or "He concluded that..." may be retrieved but deprioritised because it lacks the context to stand alone.
-Research on chunk quality finds that semantic independence—whether a passage makes sense in isolation—predicts RAG performance more strongly than topic coherence, with gains of up to 56% in factual correctness.

 This goes beyond traditional readability advice.
-Good SEO already emphasises clarity, accessibility, and logical structure—but RAG retrieval adds a specific requirement: each passage must be interpretable without its neighbours.
+Good SEO already emphasises clarity, accessibility, and logical structure, but RAG retrieval adds a specific requirement: each passage must be interpretable without its neighbours.
+Research on chunk quality finds that passages making sense in isolation perform better in AI retrieval than passages tightly tied to their surrounding topic, with gains of up to 56% in factual correctness.

 - One idea per paragraph: A paragraph covering multiple concepts produces unfocused embeddings